dvgica/davidvg.com/source/about-this-site/index.markdown

 footer: true
 sharing: false
 ---
 Welcome to my home on the web.
-Here you can find my resume, and occasional notes about various tech subjects if I think others might find my insights useful (or if I really just need to write it down somewhere so I don't forget).
+Here you can find occasional notes about various tech subjects if I think others might find my insights useful (or if I really just need to write it down somewhere so I don't forget).

 The site uses [Octopress](http://octopress.org/), a blogging framework for hackers.
 Behind the scenes, its using some of my favourite tools,